nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `edit-a APPLICANT_INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`

 * Edits the person at the specified `APPLICANT_INDEX`.
 The index refers to the index number shown in the displayed applicant list.
-* The index **must be a positive integer** 1, 2, 3, …​ The upper limit of valid integers is the number of applicants currently displayed in the applicant list
+* The `INDEX` **must be a positive unsigned integer** 1, 2, 3, …​ The upper limit of valid integers is the number of applicants currently displayed in the applicant list
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.